tkimenyi/101-synapse-poc/README.md

 ## Prerequisites

-- Owner to the Azure Subscription being deployed.
-This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept
+- Contributor and User Access Administrator roles for the Azure Subscription the template being deployed in.
+This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept.
+-

 ## Deployment